Community Outreach Programmes

 - Promote access to further and higher education.

-- Help students make informed choices throughout their educational journey.
+- Help students make informed decisions throughout their educational journey.

 - Support individuals returning to education.

-- Help students identify their skills, strengths, and goals.
+- Help students recognise their skills, strengths, and goals.

 Eligibility Criteria?